Special education in the United States: Impartial hearing/mediation

 Parents may disagree with the program recommendation of the school district.
-In that event, parents may reject the district's recommendations by notifying the school district in a clear and concise manner of the reasons for the rejection of the IEP recommendation.
+In that event, parents may reject the district's recommendations by notifying the school district clearly and concisely of the reasons for the rejection of the IEP recommendation.
 This notice must be given in writing within 30 days of receipt of the program recommendation.

 The IDEA provides for two methods of resolving disputes between parents and school districts.
 These include: